dd86k/alicedbg/README.md

 ### UI: loop

 The loop UI is the simplest implementation, featuring simple output on exceptions.
-The UI continues automatically on exceptions and is not interactive.

-Occuring exceptions are printed on screen:
+On an exception, a prompt asks if you wish to continue, step, or quit.

 ```
 -------------------------------------
 * EXCEPTION #0: BREAKPOINT (0x80000003)
-* PID=5876 TID=1748
+* PID=1768 TID=9288
-> 7783F146 / cc / int3
+> 7FF8B9FF2DBC / cc / int3
-     EIP=7783f147  EFLAGS=00000246
-     EAX=00000000     EBX=00b5e000
-     ECX=4c830000     EDX=00000000
-     ESP=00cff318     EBP=00cff344
-     ESI=01261be8     EDI=777a37ec
+     RIP=00007ff8b9ff2dbd  RFLAGS=00000246
+     RAX=0000000000000000     RBX=0000000000000010
+     RCX=00007ff8b9fbfc04     RDX=0000000000000000
+     RSP=000000445dcff0a0     RBP=0000000000000000
+     RSI=00007ff8ba04d100     RDI=000000445dbaf000

+Action [S=Step,C=Continue,Q=Quit]
 ```

-Which features the exception counter, process ID, thread ID (Windows-only), exception messsage (with its OS-specific code), memory location, a brief disassembly (when available), and register list (when available).
+Which features the exception counter, process ID, thread ID, short exception messsage, OS-specific code, memory location, a brief disassembly (when available), and register list (when available).

 # Build Instructions

 ## With DUB

-Using DUB is recommended to build the project.
-A compiler can be chosen with the `--compiler=` switch.
+DUB often comes with a D compiler and is recommended to build the project.
+A compiler can be chosen with the `--compiler=` option.
 I try to support DMD, GDC, and LDC as much as possible.

 Do note that the `betterC` mode is activated for normal builds and documentation.
 Unittesting (and the rest) uses the druntime library so any